Search

 Contents

 This article provides an introduction to data collection for AI model training in computer vision.
-Data preparation for machine learning (ML) is an essential step towards the training of a high-performing ML model that can be used by computers to analyze video or image data.
+Data preparation for machine learning (ML) is an essential step toward the training of a high-performing ML model that can be used by computers to analyze video or image data.

-We will cover machine learning data preparation and how to create a dataset using an image or video data from a camera to train a custom machine learning model.
-Depending on the use case, you can re-use existing photos or video files from private databases or public datasets or record footage to prepare data for machine learning tasks.
+We will cover machine learning data preparation and how to create a dataset using image or video data from a camera to train a custom machine learning model.
+Depending on the use case, you can reuse existing photos or video files from private databases or public datasets or record footage to prepare data for machine learning tasks.

 In particular, we address the following topics: